michael2012z/BitBible/markdown/KJV/files/Ps.md

 57. ח CHETH.
 Thou art my portion, O Lord: I have said that I would keep thy words.

-58. I intreated thy favour with my whole heart: be merciful unto me according to thy word.favour: Heb. face
+58. I intreated thy favour with my whole heart: be merciful unto me according to thy word.

 59. I thought on my ways, and turned my feet unto thy testimonies.

 60. I made haste, and delayed not to keep thy commandments.

-61. The bands of the wicked have robbed me: but I have not forgotten thy law.bands: or, companies
+61. The bands of the wicked have robbed me: but I have not forgotten thy law.

 62. At midnight I will rise to give thanks unto thee because of thy righteous judgments.